 Women’s attire consists of a long robe, baggy trousers, a short jacket, an apron, several head scarves (sometimes with a fez), slippers, and a lot of jewellery.
 Traditional fabrics are silk, velvet and cotton.
 Every piece of clothing is embroidered or embellished.
 Different patterns of fabric are popular, but the most common are colourful stripes.

 Men’s attire consists of short baggy trousers, a jacket, a shirt, a wide belt, a neckerchief, a headdress, socks and slippers or boots.
 Male clothing is also rather bright and colourful, embroidered and decorated with jewellery.
 Stripes are the most popular among patterns on fabric.
-The headdress can be very interesting, high and unusual (not only fez or turban).
+The headdress can be very interesting, high and unusual (not only a fez or turban).

 Traditional dress of the Black Sea region